cryptool-org/ncid/README.md

 ## Extended models trained for recognition of ACA and rotor ciphers

-The models are trained on variable length ciphertexts in between 100 and 1000 characters.
-This was done to improve the recognition of the models towards rotor ciphers.
-For resonable recognitions of rotor ciphers longer ciphertexts are needed.
+The extended models are trained with ciphertexts of variable length in between 100 and 1000 characters.
+The usage of variable length ciphertexts helps the recognition of the rotor ciphers, as the longer ciphertexts include more distinct features.

 | Model Name                    | Accuracy in % | Iterations in Mio. |
 | :---------------------------- | :-----------: | :----------------: |